 Managing your taxes divorce: ultimately it is your responsibility

 Let's think about it in terms of other professionals you hired to help you improve your quality of life.
 Think about your doctor.
 This could be your primary care doctor whom you visit once or twice a year.
 This doctor must maintain a certain level of care when treating you.
-That means if the doctor's level of care falls below a certain threshold he may face certain consequences both professionally and legally.
-By now, we have probably all seen billboards and commercials on TV for attorneys who will Sue a doctor for malpractice if the doctor has made a mistake somewhere in treating you or someone in your family.
+That means if the doctor's level of care falls below a certain threshold, he may face certain consequences both professionally and legally.
+By now, we have probably all seen billboards and commercials on TV for attorneys who will sue a doctor for malpractice if the doctor has made a mistake somewhere in treating you or someone in your family.

 The stages of a divorce in Texas

 One of the most highly contested issues in a divorce is that of primary conservatorships.
 Primary conservatorships relate to which parent has the ability to determine the primary residence of your children.
-Not only does this parent have the ability to see the children more but this parents will also be able to receive child support and handle the day-to-day decision-making responsibilities for the child.
-These are tremendous advantages in a world where conservatorships rights and duties are pretty evenly split elsewhere.
+Not only does this parent have the ability to see the children more, but these parents will also be able to receive child support and handle the day-to-day decision-making responsibilities for the child.
+These are tremendous advantages in a world where conservatorship's rights and duties are pretty evenly split elsewhere.
 Suffice it to say that this is an issue that parents end up going back and forth on multiple times in most cases in a divorce.

 What is the final decree of divorce in why is it significant?

 The final decree of divorce is the closing document to every divorce case.
-Within the final decree of divorce there will be orders that detail every subject of your post-divorce life such as child support, custody, conservatorships, Visitation and spousal maintenance.
+Within the final decree of divorce, there will be orders that detail every subject of your post-divorce life, such as child support, custody, conservatorships, Visitation, and spousal maintenance.
 This document will contain orders from a judge and will be signed by the judge.
-Make no mistake that this document contains the law as far as your judge is concerned and your failure to abide by the orders contained in the final decree of divorce can necessitate subsequent intervention by a court.
+Make no mistake that this document contains the law as far as your judge is concerned, and your failure to abide by the orders contained in the final decree of divorce can necessitate subsequent intervention by a court.

 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan